FINDING COMPETENT COURTS/AUTHORITIES

 Article 29(1)(a) - Courts with jurisdiction

-Jurisdiction to issue European orders for payment lies with the chamber for the protection of vulnerable adults (juge des contentieux de la protection), the president of the civil court (tribunal judiciaire) and the president of the commercial court (tribunal de commerce) within the limits of their subject-matter competence.
+Jurisdiction to issue European orders for payment lies with the chamber for the protection of vulnerable adults (juge des contentieux de la protection), the president of the general court (tribunal judiciaire), the local court (tribunal de proximité) and the president of the commercial court (tribunal de commerce) within the limits of their subject-matter competence.

 Where Council Regulation (EC) No 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters refers, not to the courts or tribunals that have territorial jurisdiction, but to the courts or tribunals of a Member State, jurisdiction lies with the court of the place of residence of the defendant or one of the defendants.